 In partnership with Sequoia Capital, Business Today’s Start @ a Startup Conference connects the brightest college students with startups from across the country for a weekend of educational and recruiting events.
-The Start @ a Startup Conference, now in its fourth iteration, will take place in New York City on October 10-11th.
+The Start @ a Startup Conference, now in its fifth iteration, will take place in New York City on October 14-15th.